S-W-Leong/TouchNoGo-finhack/focus.md

 Purpose:

-- help the analyst understand what happened
+- help the team understand what happened
-- help the analyst decide what action to take
+- show why an automated action fired or is about to fire
+- let the team override only when needed

 Shows: